JoseMath/multiregeneration/example-pages/HR-example-4-12/HR-example-4-12.md

 #### Page Author: [Colin Crowley](https://sites.google.com/view/colincrowley/home)

-This example of multiregeneration is discusses as example 4.12 in [this paper](https://arxiv.org/abs/1507.07069).
+This example of multiregeneration is discussed as example 4.12 in [this paper](https://arxiv.org/abs/1507.07069).

 ### Defining equations